Carthage, Missouri – America’s Maple Leaf City

 Having strong southern sympathies, the state of Missouri quickly became embroiled in a bitter fight with the newly settled anti-slavery groups that populated the new state.

-Battle of Carthage, Missouri
+Battle of Carthage, Missouri by Harper's Weekly.

 Battle of Carthage, Missouri, 1861, Harper’s Weekly.

-The battles preceding the Civil War and the skirmishes that followed destroyed the small settlement of Carthage.
+The battles preceding the Civil War and the following skirmishes destroyed the small settlement of Carthage.
 Though its courthouse continued to serve until 1863, it was destroyed by fire in the ravages of war.
 Soon, all of Carthage’s 500 residents had joined the war efforts or moved away from the war-torn town.

 Mining in Carthage, Missouri.